 5. Bulletin Boards/Newsletters

-School will have ongoing public displays (bulletin boards, newsletters, and artwork portraying HRC Welcoming Schools' themes/mission.
+School will have ongoing public displays (bulletin boards, newsletters, and artwork portraying Welcoming Schools' themes/mission.

 6. Family Nights